danielabar/meblog/src/markdown/rails-dependent-destroy.md

 | 17       | :delete       | :restrict_with_exception |
 | 18       | :delete       | :restrict_with_error     |

-Let's try setting up each of these scenarios on the Book (belongs_to) and Author (has_many) models.
-Then for each scenario we'll try the following.
-1. Remove an author that has multiple books.
+For each combination, let's call it a scenario, I want to understand what happens given the following:

+1. An Author with no books is destroyed.
-2. Remove an author that that has a single book.
+2. An Author with a single book is destroyed.
-3. Remove an author that has no books.
+3. An Author with multiple books is destroyed.
+4. 1 through 3 above but deleted instead of destroyed.
-4. Remove a book that belongs to an author that has other books.
+5. A book belonging to an Author that only has that one book is destroyed.
-5. Remove a book that belongs to an author that only has that one book.
+6. A book belonging to an Author that has multiple other books is destroyed.

-Remove has multiple meanings - could be either `destroy!` or `delete` so will try both.
+7. 5 through 6 above but deleted instead of destroyed.

+So that's 7 actions * 18 scenarios = 126 actions.
+Definitely too much work to do manually in the console, but easily handled by a test framework.
+I'll use [RSpec](https://rspec.info/) as that's what I'm familiar with, and it automatically resets the database after each example.

+## Rough...

 In tests, use `destroy!` rather than `destroy`: "Instead of returning false on failure, it will raise ActiveRecord::RecordNotDestroyed"